tamtran4869/E-commerce-analysis/Product_analysis.md

 #### Comments

-The second chart showed that the refund rate of product 1 - Mr Fuzzy reduced significant in the latest month after a soar in Aug and Sep 2014.
+The second chart showed that the refund rate of product 1 - Mr Fuzzy reduced significantly in the latest month after a soar in Aug and Sep 2014.
+The problem was fixed.

 Besides, some interesting observations were shown in the charts.
-Product 1 and product 2 had some struggle with refund in the beginning.
-While product 1 needed around 20 months to stablise the quality of product, the product 2 spent around 7 months to do this.
-The number of orders did not have positive relationship with the refund rates.
+Product 1 and product 2 had some struggles with refunds in the beginning.
+While product 1 needed around 20 months to stabilise the quality of the product, product 2 spent around 7 months to do this.
+The number of orders did not have a positive relationship with the refund rates.